Cookie Text Simplified: What It Is and How To Use It on Websites

 How do I implement cookie text on my website?

-You can implement cookie text on your website using a comprehensive, reputable Consent Management Platform with a pop-up cookie banner.
-Termly’s software writes the text for you, and you can configure it to meet several data privacy laws.
+You can implement cookie text on your site using a comprehensive Consent Management Platform with a pop-up cookie banner, like Termly’s, or manually make one yourself.

 Summary

-Why not make it extra easy on yourself?
-If you use Termly’s CMP to create cookies text for your platform, you can set up regional consent settings to account for multiple data protection laws.
+You can use Termly’s CMP to create cookies text for your platform and set up regional consent settings to account for multiple data protection laws.

 Ali Talip Pınarbaşı, CIPP/E, & LLM